Non-stop flights to Reykjavik (Keflavik) (KEF)

 From Chicago, you can fly non-stop with Icelandair or United Airlines (Star Alliance).

 From Denver, the only airline with direct flights is Icelandair.
-This is a seasonal route that starts in December and ends in January.

 From Detroit and Minneapolis, all direct flights to Reykjavik (Keflavik) are operated by Delta (SkyTeam) and Icelandair.